Chair’s Introduction

 • Find themselves in the role of an advocate for the Group.

-During the year ended 30 June 2022, as was the case in the previous financial year, the Company’s auditors have not provided the Group or the Company with any non-audit work.
-Details of the fees paid to the auditors for audit services are shown in Note 6 to the financial statements for the year ended 30 June 2022.
+During the year ended 30 June 2024, as was the case in the previous financial year, the Company’s auditors have not provided the Group or the Company with any non-audit work.
+Details of the fees paid to the auditors for audit services are shown in Note 5 to the financial statements.

 Whistleblowing Policy